Telephone triage - -

 Based on the above research, it seems reasonable and prudent to promote a Culture of Safety in telephone triage grounded in EBM polices.

-• · Formally recognize and legitimize Telephone Triage as Pre-hospital care -- the first contact and initial phase of the Continuum of Care,
+• · Formally recognize and legitimize Telephone Triage as Pre-hospital care -- Formalize Telephone Ttriage as the first contact and initial phase of the Continuum of Care,

 • · Enable patients with self-identified urgent symptoms to jump the line

-• · Implement Sepsis Early Recognition Guideline especially for children and elderly
+• · Implement Sepsis Early Recognition Guideline Because remote encounters are, by nature, high risk, decisions must err on the side of caution. especially for children and elderly

-• · Integrate the Nursing Process more formally into training materials and guidelines
+• · Fully formalize the Nursing Process into training materials and guidelines

-• · Institute 4-6 Hour shifts in all High Call Volume clinical call centers or 8-hour dedicated positions.
+• · Institute 4-6 Hour shifts in all High Call Volume clinical call centers to reduce Decision Fatigue

-• Investigate System Error in Teletriage: Expanded access: after hours, safe division of labor in teletriage, a nationally recognized clinical subspecialty.
+• Investigate System Error in Teletriage: Expand access: after hours, safe division of labor in teletriage, a nationally recognized clinical subspecialty.

 ASSUMPTIONS AND KNOWING WHAT WE KNOW